SCORE Class 5: Engine

 As a result of these discussions and negotiations a decision was made to allow any production based 4 cylinder engine of 2500cc or less to be used in the class.
 The rules still permit the use of unlimited displacement VW air-cooled type engines.
-The Chevy EcoTec 2.4L and 2.5L engines are now the most common engine in the class, but engines from other makers are also being raced.
+The General Motors Ecotec 2400 and 2500cc engines are now the most common engine in the class, but engines from other makers are also being raced.
 A Class 5 Unlimited buggy built around a Subaru boxer 4-cylinder motor has been successful in a number of high-profile races, for instance.

 Suspension

 Front and rear suspension systems may be modified or replaced but are typically based on the original concept of the VW Bug, which is beam-type front suspension.

 Body

 Vehicles must have an external appearance of a Baja Bug.
 Wheelbase may be increased but not exceed 105" front to rear centreline.
 No center steering wheel is allowed.
 One or two seats may be used, position is optional within confines of the main cage but no center seating is allowed.
 Sheet metal front and rear firewalls are required and attached to the roll cage.